4za4s/9MM/README.md

 press start to play the game

 optionally you can press start training to train a Neural Network, this requires leaving the game running for long periods of time and is how we have trained our networks.
-PreTrained networks are included.
+PreTrained networks are included in the repo.

 First the game will enter piece placement mode.
 Then it will allow the user to move pieces around.
 The game is turn based.